Introduction: Why Material Selection Matters in Industrial Procurement

 Common Mistakes in Alloy Selection and Fabrication

-• A European chassis manufacturer used 4140 for a welded frame without proper preheat.
-Weld failures spiked to 12%.
-Switching to 4130 resolved the issue.
+A European chassis manufacturer once used 4140 for a welded frame without proper preheat.
+Weld failures rose to 12%.
+After switching to 4130, the issue was resolved.

-• An industrial client used 4130 for high-load shafts.
-Premature wear occurred.
-We recommended switching to 4140 steel with localized induction hardening — improving durability by 400%.
+In another case, an industrial client used 4130 for high-load shafts.
+Premature wear appeared in service.
+The better solution was 4140 steel with localized induction hardening, which improved durability by 400%.

 Application Matrix: 4130 vs 4140 Steel by Use Case